PeptaHub

 Also known as LY3437943, Triple G agonist

 Retatrutide (LY3437943) is Eli Lilly's investigational triple hormone receptor agonist targeting GLP-1, GIP, and glucagon receptors simultaneously.
-In Phase 3 trials it has demonstrated weight loss of up to 28.7% at 12 mg weekly — the largest body weight reduction recorded for any pharmacological obesity treatment to date.
+In the Phase 3 TRIUMPH-1 trial reported in 2026, the 12 mg dose produced 28.3% mean weight loss at 80 weeks, with about 45% of participants reaching at least 30% weight loss — among the largest body weight reductions reported for a pharmacological obesity treatment to date.

 Last updated April 10, 2026